Summer Springboard

 This track supercharges your curiosity for innovation by challenging you to think like an engineer and a scientist, all through dynamic, hands on exploration.

-You will dive deep into everything from coding and design logic to structures and systems, actively tackling real world challenges.
+You will dive deep into areas such as design, structures, systems, and physical principles, actively tackling real world challenges.
 The focus is on building technical intuition, experimentation, and creative problem solving, all in a highly immersive, project based format.

-What sets this track apart is the chance to push boundaries across disciplines, from artificial intelligence and cybersecurity to biomedical science and astrophysics, in a collaborative, future focused environment.
+What sets this track apart is the chance to push boundaries across disciplines, from biomedical science and renewable energy to aerospace and environmental engineering, in a collaborative, future focused environment.

-You will learn through doing, iterate rapidly, and bring ideas to life, all while gaining insight into how innovation shapes our world.
+You will learn through doing, iterate rapidly, and bring ideas to life, all while gaining insight into how scientific discovery and engineering shape our world.

 Summer Springboard